Skin cancer

 Most skin cancer is caused by ultraviolet (UV) light damaging your skin’s cells.
 The main source of UV light is the sun.
 Artificial sources of UV light, such as sunlamps or tanning beds, can also increase your risk of skin cancer.

-Protecting your skin from the sun (and not using sunbeds) combined with regular skin checks, is the best way to prevent skin cancer.
+Protecting your skin from the sun (and not using sunbeds) combined with regular skin checks, is the best way to prevent skin cancer or find skin cancer early.
+Read more about how to do a skin cancer check and how to reduce your risk of skin cancer

 Types of skin cancer

-Melanoma is a type of cancer that develops in the skin’s pigment cells (melanocytes).
-Melanoma is less common but more serious than non-melanoma skin cancers.
+Melanoma is a type of cancer that develops in your skin’s pigment cells (melanocytes).
+These are the cells that give your skin its colouring.
+Melanoma is less common but is often more serious than non-melanoma skin cancer.

-Non-melanoma skin cancer refers to a group of cancers that slowly develop in the upper layers of your skin.
-The two most common types of non-melanoma skin cancer are basal cell carcinoma and squamous cell carcinoma.
+Non-melanoma skin cancer refers to a group of cancers that usually develop slowly in the upper layers of your skin.
+The 2 most common types of non-melanoma skin cancer are basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+Sometimes squamous cell carcinoma can develop very quickly, especially if you're an older adult or have a compromised (weak) immune system.

-• Usually appears as a changed or new freckle or mole.
-Often they have an unusual shape or colour, or a variety of colours, but sometimes may not be coloured.
+• often has an unusual shape or colour, or a variety of colours, but sometimes may not be coloured

-• They may become raised quickly and catch on clothing.
+• may become raised quickly and catch on clothing

-• If left untreated, melanoma can spread rapidly to other parts of your body and become life-threatening.
+• if not treated untreated, melanoma can spread rapidly to other parts of your body and become life-threatening.

-• The most common and the least serious form of skin cancer (as long as it is treated).
+• is the most common and the least serious form of skin cancer (as long as it’s treated) – left untreated they eat into what ever tissue (skin, nerves, fat, muscle) is next to them

-• It appears as a pale, red or pearly, smooth lump, usually on your face or neck.
+• appears as a pale, red or pearly, smooth lump, usually on your face or neck – the surface may be very weak and bleed with rubbing

-• It's more common among older people, but can develop in people in their early 40s or even younger.
+• is more common among older people, but can develop in people in their early 40s or even younger.

-• Common in people over the age of 40 who have spent a lot of time outdoors.
+• is common in people over the age of 40 years who have spent a lot of time outdoors

-• It often appears as a raised, crusty, non-healing sore, often found on your hands, forearms, ears, face or neck.
+• often appears as a raised, crusty, non-healing sore – often found on your hands, forearms, ears, face or neck

-• It is easily treated if found early but can be life-threatening if untreated.
+• is easily treated if found early but can be life-threatening if not treated.

 Are solar keratoses a type of skin cancer?

-People of all ages and skin colours can be diagnosed with skin cancer but those at a higher risk are people who have:
+People of all ages and skin colours can be diagnosed with skin cancer but you're at higher risk if you have:

 • fair, light-coloured skin